USCJacob/MiniC-compiler/README.md

 # MiniC-compiler
-add for loop display and for loop object code add logical operation in expression like a = a < b add semantic error type not match float calculate
+add for loop display and for loop object code. add logical operation in expression like a = a < b add semantic error type not match float calculate